On Pickleball

 I gathered some data on pickleball tournaments.
 I wanted to understand the scene and dynamics around it.
 One of the steps to do this was to gather some tournament data, which I did.
 Here is the link to the project [0] (code I wrote to do the gathering) and here is a link to a google sheet [1] with all of the data I scraped/organized.

 There is some borderline "professional" money to be made in pickleball when playing tournaments.
-There are a lot of tournaments, 3 leagues, invitationals, it's a wild west per say.
+There are a lot of tournaments, 3 leagues, invitationals, it's a wild west per se.
 Pickleball prioritizes bodies on court, so much that the prize money for the US Open (one of the biggest tournaments but not the highest paying) was $2.5k for Men's singles while $10k for Men's doubles a couple years ago.
 They see that four registrations are better than two :)

 Doubles pickleball is an interesting game with very low barrier of entry.
 People that don't have good racket skills can have fun and even compete right off the bat.
 Singles pickleball (what I'm interested in) is a tough game, lots of moving around and grinding, there is no hiding there.
 You do need skills to play doubles at a higher level but I'm not interested in it at the moment.
 Tournaments for singles are usually decided in one day and there are usually five matches to win the tournament and backdraws for folks that lose a match or two.
 It's very physically demanding to win a tournament, which is interesting to get in shape in a safe setting (difficult to get injured if you know how to move).